Keep Your Coverage After the COVID Emergency

 Most health plans still must provide at-home and laboratory testing for free–including 8 free at-home COVID tests every month!

 After November 11, 2023, most health plans may start to charge if you access these tests out of network.
-(Some plans not regulated by the Department of Managed Health Care may end free testing coverage after May 11, 2023).
+(Some plans not regulated by the Department of Managed Health Care ended free testing coverage after May 11, 2023).

-Until November 11, 2023, most health plans must continue to cover vaccines for free (even out of network).
+Until November 11, 2023, most health plans were required to continue to cover vaccines for free (even out of network).

-After November 11, 2023, most plans may start to bill members if they get a vaccine from an out-of-network provider.
+After November 11, 2023, most plans could start to bill members if they get a vaccine from an out-of-network provider.

 Most health plans will continue to cover treatments for free.